 Mr. L – “La Robot de Madera”

-He usually paints expressive human characters, often emphasizing their inner emotions and struggles as a way to highlight certain societal issues.
-His recognizable signature is a “pink nose” on his characters, who can be found on the streets all throughout the city.
+He usually paints expressive human characters and often emphasizes their inner struggles as a way to highlight certain societal issues.
+His recognizable signature is a “pink nose” on his characters, who can be found on streets all throughout Valparaiso.

-Below is one of LRM’s more lighthearted pieces, I like to call it: Man Smoking Pipe & Three Eyed Dog.
+Below is one another one of LRM’s more lighthearted pieces, I like to call it: Man Smoking Pipe & Three-Eyed Dog.
 Yeah- creative, I know.